tinic/constixel/README.md

     constixel::image<constixel::format_8bit, [Width], [Height], [Grayscale=false]>
 ```

-A quick overview of some functionality of image, otherwise refer to the [full documention here](https://constixel.dev):
+A quick overview of some functionality of image, refer to the [full documention here](https://constixel.dev):

 ```c++
 // Colors in the fixed internal palette